Titles and Roles

 Sumin Kang, PhD, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Kang is a member of the Cancer Cell Biology Research Program at Winship Cancer Institute of Emory University.

-Dr. Kang obtained her PhD in Biotechnology at Yonsei University in Korea 2005, and was trained as a Postdoctoral Fellow in Dr. Jing Chen's laboratory at the Winship Cancer Institute of Emory University before she was promoted to Assistant Professor in 2009.
+Dr. Kang obtained her PhD in Biotechnology at Yonsei University in Korea.
+She trained as a Postdoctoral Fellow in Dr. Jing Chen's laboratory at the Winship Cancer Institute of Emory University before joining the faculty in 2009.

 Dr. Kang's laboratory focuses on phosphor-proteomics based studies to elucidate signaling mechanisms underlying protein kinase-dependent oncogenesis and tumor metastasis; translational and preclinical studies using in vitro cell assays and in vivo mouse models of tumors and metastases to evaluate small molecule protein kinase inhibitors to treat human cancers; and studies to elucidate the role of post-translational modifications of protein kinases in pathogenesis and disease progression of human cancers including leukemia and solid tumors.